 Update: there have been chances in vote leaders in certain elections since the writing of this article.
-Martha McSally would go on to lose her election.
+Martha McSally and Young Kim would go on to lose their elections.

 I’ve seen a lot of posts and Tweets about the diverse candidates who were elected on Tuesday.
 Van Jones of CNN said the election didn’t turn out to be a blue wave but it was a rainbow wave.